Anderson Dawson: Federal politics

+Initial years

 At the first Federal election for the Senate in 1901, Dawson was returned at the head of the Queensland Labor ticket.
 While in federal parliament, he was regarded as a good speaker, but struggled with persistent ill health associated with chronic lung trouble from his time as a miner, which worsened after he relocated his family from Queensland to the colder climate of Melbourne.
 He also struggled with alcoholism, and was absent from parliament for periods, frustrating his colleagues.

+Defence minister, 1904

 In April 1904, when Chris Watson formed the first Federal Labor government, Dawson was given the portfolio of Minister for Defence in light of his prominent status as a former Premier.
 As Minister for Defence, he clashed with Edward Hutton, the aristocratic English General Officer Commanding the Australian Military Forces, who had resisted being answerable to the executive, and had been viewed as disrespectful by previous defence ministers.
 Dawson proposed a military restructure which eliminated Hutton's position, which was adopted by his successor after the ousting of the Watson government, resulting in Hutton's resignation and return to England.
 Dawson reportedly stated that the "most satisfying facet" of his stint as minister had been that he had "pulled down from his pedestal the biggest bounder that had ever commanded the forces in Australia."

+Remaining term and defeat

+In May 1906, during a friendly visit of the Imperial Japanese Navy's training squadron to Melbourne, Dawson and other parliamentarians were invited to a reception hosted by Rear-Admiral Shimamura Hayao aboard the Japanese cruiser Hashidate.
+Dawson published an open letter refusing the invitation, stating he did not trust the Japanese and that it be hypocritical to enjoy their hospitality.
+He further stated that "the day will dawn when Australia will rue the day it showered so much 'gush' on you" and concluded by asserting that history would prove whether he was right or wrong.

 By the time of the 1906 election, Dawson had a poor relationship with the Queensland state executive of the Labor Party, and was initially demoted to the unwinnable fourth position on the Labor Senate ticket.
 As a result of concerns about the electoral fallout of his dumping, he was reinstated to the winnable third position on the ticket, but resigned as a candidate two months later, citing ill health.
 He subsequently changed his mind, but the executive refused to reinstate him, so he ran as an independent.
 That move split the Labor vote, and amidst a generally bad election for Labor in Queensland, the entire ticket lost.